Gmoschonas/Gmoschonas/README.md

-# 👋 Hi, I'm Gerasimos Moschonas!
+# Gerasimos Moschonas | Junior Software Developer

-I'm a **Junior Software Developer** with a **BSc in Computing (Artificial Intelligence)** from the University of Essex (Aegean College, 2024).
-Passionate about crafting innovative solutions, I specialize in **full-stack web development**, **cross-platform mobile apps**, and **AI/ML applications**.
-With hands-on experience at **KMK Marine Consultants** and a diverse portfolio of university projects, I’m eager to collaborate on impactful software projects.
+I am a recent **BSc Computing (Artificial Intelligence)** graduate from the University of Essex (Aegean College, 2024), specializing in **full-stack web development**, **cross-platform mobile applications**, and **AI/ML solutions**.
+With professional experience at **KMK Marine Consultants** and a robust portfolio of university and personal projects, I am eager to contribute to innovative software solutions.

 🔗 **Connect with me**: [LinkedIn](https://www.linkedin.com/in/gmoschonas/) | [Email](mailto:gerasimos.mosxonas@gmail.com)
 📍 **Based in**: Athens, Greece